gitploy-io/gitploy/README.md

 ## What is Gitploy?

-Gitploy builds the advanced deployment pipelines around [Github Deployments API](https://docs.github.com/en/rest/reference/repos#deployments) in minutes.
-And also Gitploy provides advanced features, such rollback, approval, and locks.
+Gitploy builds the system around GitHub [deployment API](https://docs.github.com/en/rest/reference/repos#deployments) in minutes.
+It enables teams or organization to deploy the application with lower risk and faster.

 ## Docs and Support